Edward Rodney: Career

 In 1621, Rodney was elected Member of Parliament for Wells.
 He was re-elected MP for Wells in 1624, 1625 and 1626.
 In 1628 he was elected MP for Somerset and sat until 1629 when King Charles decided to rule without parliament for eleven years.
 He was re-elected MP for Wells in April 1640 for the Short Parliament.
 He was re-elected again for Wells in the Long Parliament in November 1640, but was disabled from sitting in August 1642 for supporting the King.

 Rodney commanded a regiment of the Somerset Trained Bands at Wells, which was called out in July 1642 by his fellow Wells MP, Sir Ralph Hopton, acting under the King's Commission of Array.
 Rodney's regiment took part in a skirmish at Wells in August.
 After the Parliamentarians overran Somerset following the Siege of Sherborne Castle in September, Rodney was probably replaced by a Parliamentarian, possibly Col William Strode.
 However, Rodney appears to have been reinstated following the Royalist victories of 1643 and the regiment took part in the Battle of Lostwithiel (August–September 1644) and the subsequent Siege of Taunton (September–December).
 In March 1645 it formed the garrison of Wells, and it was probably part of the garrison of Bristol when it was besieged and captured (August–September 1645).

 Family life

 Rodney married Frances Southwell at Somerset House in May 1614.
 She was the daughter of Sir Robert Southwell of Woodrising, Norfolk, and his wife Lady Elizabeth Howard.
-She was a Lady of the Privy Chamber to Queen Anna.
+She was a Lady of the Privy Chamber to Anne of Denmark.
 They had thirteen children, and only one son, George, reached his majority although he died aged 22.
 Their daughter Penelope married Peter Glenne of Norfolk and their daughter Ann married Sir Thomas Brydges of Keynsham.

 Following the death of his last son, Rodney compiled a history of his family to stand as a reminder for his five surviving daughters and the families into which they married of the significance of the Rodney name.

 Rodney died at the age of 67 and was buried at the Church of St Leonard, Rodney Stoke, where there is a monument.